paycp/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 If the sources are placed at the **vertices of a regular polygon**, their symmetry will be reflected in the interference pattern:

-- 3 sources → triangular symmetry
+- 3 sources → triangular symmetry.
-- 4 sources → square symmetry
+- 4 sources → square symmetry.
-- 5+ sources → complex radial patterns
+- 5+ sources → complex radial patterns.

 These symmetrical setups are useful for studying:

 - Zones of maximum and minimum amplitude,
 - Nodal lines (where waves cancel out),
 - Phase alignment across space.

 ---